 2. Family visit visa multiple-entry

 Standard 6-month visit visas can be applied for repeatedly.
-Some parents make 4–6 visits per year, especially around major family events.
+Some parents make 4 to 6 visits per year, especially around major family events.

 3. Settled status via citizenship